Child Protection in Queensland: A Practical Guide for Parents and Carers

 In Queensland, the child protection system helps families early and takes action when a child’s safety is at risk.
 It’s run by the Department of Child Safety and touches thousands of families through reports, investigations, and court proceedings.

 Understanding how the system works isn’t just helpful—it’s essential.
-Knowing your rights as a parent or carer, what your child is entitled to, and where to find support can make all the difference.
+Knowing your rights as a parent or carer, what your child is entitled to, and where to find support can make all the difference when navigating complex family circumstances.
+You can also speak with our family lawyers for guidance tailored to your specific situation.

 This guide covers what the system is, when Child Safety gets involved, who must or can report, how to make a report, what happens after a report, and where to find support—so you can move forward with your child’s safety and rights at the centre.